 Features of a Computerized Accounting System

 - Data Security: A computerized accounting system centralizes and protects financial data.
 Many firms rely on a BIR computerized accounting system to ensure records remain secure and aligned with compliance expectations.
-This eliminates data theft or loss caused by misplaced paper documents, as all information is securely stored in a single location.

 - Accuracy and Efficiency: Automated processes in accounting software ensure that tasks are performed quickly and with precision, reducing errors and saving time.